Greetings everyone,

 Here are the monthly comments from our Great Lakes Div.
 Vice Director, Tom W8WTD:

-there, saw their historical display of a spark-gap transmitter.
+Before the Board Meeting in Connecticut in January, I got to visit the ARRL Lab at HQ, and while there, saw their historical display of a spark-gap transmitter.
 It was amazing to think about how that came about, and what it took for experimenters to come up with something like that.
 Ham radio has always been about experimenting, and taking something known and doing something different with it.

 And that's what is still exciting about ham radio today.
 As I travel around the Division, I hear of all kinds of new projects and people trying new things, all to do more with radio.
 I have my own favorites, like DMR and remote control.
 There are many others, including APRS, Mesh networks, etc. I love to hear what people are doing and I try to share stories to encourage others who are thinking about those things.